Brussels Airlines welcomes 25 flights with visitors for Tomorrowland

 Diamonds&Pearls Communication - Tomorrowland

 Brussels Airlines, member of Lufthansa Group and a Star Alliance member, is the Belgian airline that offers the widest choice of flights to and from the capital of Europe, Brussels Airport.
-The company has more than 3.500 employees and 44 aircraft operating some 300 flights daily, connecting the Capital of Europe to over 70 premium European and African destinations and since recently, a daily connection to New York JFK.
-In June 2013 Brussels Airlines launches a new scheduled flight to Washington D.C.
+The company has more than 3.500 employees and 44 aircraft operating some 250 flights daily, connecting the Capital of Europe to over 80 European and African destinations, as well as two destinations in the USA (New York JFK and Washington D.C.).

 On long haul flights, the airline operates an all new Business Class with full flatbeds and state of the art inflight entertainment, and a brand new Economy class with ergonomic seats and individual inflight entertainment touchscreens.
 Long-haul flights are operated with Airbus A330-200 and A330-300 aircraft.